-A. The Application Narrative
+A. The Subgrant Application Narrative

-The application narrative will be read by reviewers to evaluate the application as a whole for a total of 100 points.
+The subgrant application narrative will be read by reviewers to evaluate the application as a whole for a total of 100 points.
 Priority points will be applied for applicants demonstrating they meet the criteria for each priority point element, allowing for a total possible score of 106 points.
 In order for the application to be recommended for funding, applicants must score at least 80 points out of the possible 106 points, and all Sections of the Evaluation Rubric must be addressed.
-If scores fall below 80 points, and/or sections of the Evaluation Rubric are not addressed, applicants will be required to attend an application interview.
+If scores fall below 80 points, and/or sections of the Evaluation Rubric are not addressed, applicants may be required to attend an additional application interview.
 If the applicant does not show up for the applicant interview, the application will be denied.

 If more schools meet the criteria to be funded than there are funds available, applications will be ranked to make final decisions about which schools are funded.
 Should additional funds remain, applications that score below 80 points may be asked to submit revisions that would bring the application up to a fundable level.
+Please note that the release of all funds is contingent upon approved student enrollment at full capacity, facility ability to accommodate that number of students, and a school's score on the Evaluation Rubric, determined by the external review team.
+Depending on the need and criteria being met, schools qualify for a percentage of the base award and a percentage of the supplemental funds for up to \$1,500,000 total.